 David began drumming at the age of 6 on Saturday mornings with the Lord Selkirk RFM Pipe Band.
 He has been involved with the organization since the early 1990’s as a student, player, and instructor.

 David is a former member of the six-time world champion Simon Fraser University Pipe Band, having won two world championships with the band in 2008 and 2009.
 The SFU Pipe Band is based in Burnaby, British Columbia, and has performed in many of the world’s most prestigious venues, including the Sydney Opera House, Carnegie Hall, the Lincoln Centre for Performing Arts, and the Glasgow Royal Concert Hall.
-During his time with the band, he also completed a Master of Arts degree at the SFU School of Criminology.
-He now works as a civilian Crime Analyst with the Winnipeg Police Service.

 I started my drumming dream when I was 10 years old at Minto Armouries with the Lord Selkirk Boy Scout Pipe Band.

 Bob Cooper’s dad, Harold, (Mr. Cooper to me), was my first instructor, and under his guidance, I was quickly playing in the band as a young pup alongside Bob Cooper, Bob Stankey, John Fulton, Jock Peden, and many others, creating friendships that have lasted till this day.